Breastfeeding Rights for Canadian Mamas

 Breastfeeding is your right

 No one can make you stop breastfeeding in public and no one can tell you that you have to leave a restaurant, swimming pool or other public place because you are feeding your baby.
-In fact, “We know of no province, state or country that prohibits it, and there are many that specifically protect this natural right of mothers and babies.”
-(Womanly Art of Breastfeeding, 8th Edition, 2010).
+According to the bestselling guide The Womanly Art of Breastfeeding, “We know of no province, state or country that prohibits it, and there are many that specifically protect this natural right of mothers and babies."
 Both Ontario and British Columbia have laws that give specific provision to the rights of the breastfeeding mother insofar as the workplace, public nursing, and accessibility are concerned.
 It would be a very good thing for the other provinces to be as up-to-date on the needs of breastfeeding mothers and babies.
-I’d suggest you visit the Infant Feeding Action Coalition (INFACT) Canada should you need specific links and information to support a situation in which you feel you have been discriminated against as a breastfeeding mother.
+I’d suggest you visit the Infant Feeding Action Coalition (INFACT) of Canada should you need specific links and information to support a situation in which you feel you have been discriminated against as a breastfeeding mother.

 Breastfeeding is normal

 It is upsetting to hear that women have been relegated to bathrooms to feed their babies.
-No adult would eat in a bathroom - why on earth should a baby?
+No adult would eat in a bathroom — why on earth should a baby?
 Breastfeeding is not a dirty word, and breasts were meant for feeding babies.
-When the La Leche League began in the 1950’s, it could not use the word “breastfeeding” in its name nor in any publications, announcements or meeting notices.
-That’s why we’re called La Leche League—“leche” means “milk” in Spanish.
-Though the name could be changed but now it has become internationally synonymous with breastfeeding.
+When the La Leche League began in the 1950s, it could not use the word “breastfeeding” in its name nor in any publications, announcements or meeting notices.
+That’s why we’re called La Leche League — “leche” means “milk” in Spanish.
+The name could be changed, but now it has become internationally synonymous with breastfeeding.

 Breastfeeding in public